Owenp25/Owenp25/README.md

 ## <div align="center"> Welcome! </div>

   My name is Owen Patrick, I recently graduated from the University of Vermont with a B.S. in Data Science.
 I have a passion for machine learning, data visualization, and sports analytics.
-I find analytics in professional football (soccer) to be extremely cool, especially in the context of tactics and scouting.
+I find analytics in professional football (soccer) to be fascinating, especially in the context of tactics and scouting.
 I am an avid soccer fan and I believe that analytics can be used to find weaknesses in opposition, strengthen a pre-existing tactic, or find under-the-radar players well-suited to a particular system.

 Check out my projects below!